 Where to eat: our fav of the trip was Sizzling Stone here you cook your own food on a very hot volcanic rock.
-As it was our last night we went a bit overboard and got a massive plate of meat that was all locally sourced.
-We also got the ice-cream cheesecake which was absolutely incredible.
+As it was my last night I went a bit overboard and got a massive plate of meat that was all locally sourced.
+I also got the ice-cream cheesecake which was absolutely incredible.

 Where to drink: ES Bar this is a cute little hipster bar where you can play Nintendo 64, board games and have a nice local beer.
 The tapas was good but is really heavy and not to my personal taste.